katmsho/GildedRoseKata/WorkingNotes.md

 - 12/06/25 Initial notes, assumptions and todo list after reading requirements: https://github.com/emilybache/GildedRose-Refactoring-Kata/blob/main/GildedRoseRequirements.md
 - 13/06/25 Draft of tests, updated assumptions and todo list.
 Decided to have one set of items covering all edge cases so only need to run one update cycle instead of running mutliple days and looking at output
 - 13/06/25 Split tests into separate classes / tests.
 Created constants for numerical values.
-- 24/06/25 Refactored program to deal with special cases first and exit that iteration of loop as early as possible.
+- 14/06/25 Refactored program to deal with special cases first and exit that iteration of loop as early as possible.
 The makes the code more readable and easier to understand rather than having multiple repeated nested if statements checking the names.
 Also moved to have specific statements to add/minus 1/2/3 to quality as required, rather than repeatedly adding +1/-1, again for readability/maintainability.
 It is easier to see what it happening when each situation is handled by a specific piece of code, rather than spread out across multiple if blocks.
+- 18/06/25 Refactored to use factory, interface with concrete classes defining the appropriate update method.
+Would have ben nice to use the Items class and update the property, but not allowed in terms of this Kata.

 # Notes
-Could do switch instead of if statements, but overkill now.
-Plus would need to handle the 'StartsWith' for the special names Could implement logging, validation etc but not the point of this kata Now got basic code refactored & understandable consider patterns / factory.
-With current number of 'special cases' not really necessary, but already have one change request for another (conjured items)
+Could implement logging, validation etc but not the point of this kata Now got basic code refactored & understandable consider patterns / factory.
+With current number of 'special cases' not really necessary, but already have one change request for another (conjured items) and will inevitably be more.
+I'd also try to get some work onto The Goblins backlog for improvements to the Items class.
+In real world would use change request to lobby for getting some extra time for program refactor so would stop having 'special cases' (the number of which will only increase) and implement a consistent factory / strategy pattern.

 # Assumptions
 Would normally verify these with product/client.